andrepbo/guilhermerodz/README.md

 - 💬 Ask me about technologies, mindfulness and _eSports_.

-- 📫 How to reach me: _guilherme.rodrigues.profissional@gmail.com.
+- 📫 How to reach me: _guilherme.rodrigues.profissional@gmail.com_

 - 🎮 Fun fact: I've been a semi-professional eSports player in the past.